idia640/presentations/week07/PITCHME.md

 ---

+*How would you related Damasio's theory of emotion to Kahneman's dual processing theory?*

+---

 ## Objectives

 - Understand how emotional processing interacts with cognition and behavior.
-- Understand why user motivations are so important to UX.
+- Understand why user motivations and values are so important to UX.

 Note: